 A portion of the investments of the Plan is held in the Master Trust, which consists of the assets of the Plan, the Intel Contribution Plan, and the Intel Pension Plan.
 The Master Trust includes multiple master trust investment accounts, in which different combinations of the above-mentioned plans invest.

-In May 2015, the Plan added a new master trust investment account, Treasury Inflation Protected Securities (TIPS).
-Additionally, part of the Global Bond Fund was spun off to form the Opportunistic Bond Fund and part of the International Stock Fund was spun off to form the Global Equity Fund.
-Part of the Hedge Fund was spun off to form the Growth Oriented Hedge Fund and the remaining portion of the Hedge Fund was renamed the Defensive Oriented Hedge Fund.
-Finally, the Commodities Fund was renamed the Diversified Real Assets Fund.
-Prior to May 2015, the Plan participated in all nine master trust investment accounts, which were the U.S. Large Cap Stock Fund, the International Stock Fund, the Global Bond Fund, the U.S. Small Cap Stock Fund, the Stable Value Fund, the Alternative Investments Fund, the Hedge Fund, the Commodities Fund and the Emerging Markets Fund.
-Each participating plan shares in the assets and earnings of the master trust investment accounts based on its respective interest in each master trust investment account.
+In 2016 and 2015, the Plan participated in all 13 master trust accounts.
+Each participating plan shares in the assets and earnings of the master trust investment accounts based on its respective interest in each master trust investment accounts.
 See Note 3, "Investments," for the details of the investments held and investment income of the master trust investment accounts.
-The investments and activities of each master trust investment account are specified; however, not all of the master trust investment accounts will engage in all of the investments or activities described.
+The investments and activities of each master trust investment accounts will engage in all of the investments or activities described.